GyeolCrash/phishing-simulator/README.md

 ## Description
-* This project is designed in the Department of Software at Soongsil University
+* This project is designed in the Department of Software at Soongsil University.
-* The project aims to enhacne the public's ability to handle voice phishing
+* The project aims to enhacne the public's ability to handle voice phishing.

 ## Element
-* app-client : Android Application for Clent
+* app-client : Android application for Clent
-* gateway    : API Server between app-client and llm server
+* gateway    : API server between app-client and llm server
-* llm        : llm server for LLM attacker
+* llm        : LLM server for LLM attacker

 ## Directory
 ```bash